OPS-E2E-PPE/VBA-Docs/api/Access.BoundObjectFrame.OLEType.md

 keywords: vbaac10.chm10958
 f1_keywords:
 - vbaac10.chm10958
-ms.prod: access
 api_name:
 - Access.BoundObjectFrame.OLEType
 ms.assetid: 9ce7cb88-e13e-4cda-bfe7-096734b796a0
 ms.date: 02/08/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # BoundObjectFrame.OLEType property (Access)

-You can use the **OLEType** property to determine if a control contains an OLE object, and, if so, whether the object is linked or embedded.
+Use the **OLEType** property to determine if a control contains an OLE object, and if so, whether the object is linked or embedded.
 Read/write **Byte**.

 ## Syntax